 All court actions filed with the Solomyanskiy District Court of the City of Kyiv prior to the above-indicated date will be considered by this court.

-IP-related disputes may be further transferred to another civil court after the establishment of the National Agency for Intellectual Property (NAIP), unless a specialized IP court with exclusive jurisdiction over all IP-related disputes is created first (our update on a specialized IP court here).
+IP-related disputes may be further transferred to another civil court after the establishment of the National Agency for Intellectual Property (NAIP), unless a specialized IP court with exclusive jurisdiction over all IP-related disputes is created first.

 What is next?